DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         defaultClient.configureApiKeys(secrets);

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
-        String publicId = "publicId_example"; // String | The public id of the API test to which the target result belongs.
+        String publicId = "publicId_example"; // String | The public ID of the API test to which the target result belongs.
-        String resultId = "resultId_example"; // String | The id of the result to get. try {
+        String resultId = "resultId_example"; // String | The ID of the result to get. try {
             SyntheticsAPITestResultFull result = api.getAPITestResult(publicId, resultId)
                 .execute();